-In addition, most major live streaming platforms allow you to receive donations and tips, either from their own integrated services or currencies, or by allowing you to advertise your accounts with third-party services, such as PayPal or Venmo.
+In addition, most major live streaming platforms allow you to receive donations and tips, either from their own integrated services or currencies or by allowing you to advertise your accounts with third-party services, such as PayPal or Venmo.

 How can getting tips from your fans get better?

-Why, getting regular tips and payments, of course.
+Why, by getting them regularly, of course.